cyberaide/python-vis/LibrariesandTools.md

 ## Libraries and Tools

+- [ ] The section headers are non contiguaous. you shoudl start with a single  `#` than `##` in subsections and so on
+- [ ] create examples for each tool/library including a graohics.
+- [ ] summarize the important features of each framework library
+- [ ]

 Most of the libraries/tools below use pip to install.
 If you do not already have pip installed, here is the code to do so:

 #### Linux & MacOS